SeanQuinn781/LogViz/README.md

 ## Installation

-LogViz can be installed and ran a few different ways, using docker, using docker-compose,by running the flask app with Python, or with gunicorn as a systemd service (see gunicorn_config)
+LogViz can be installed and ran a few different ways, using docker, using docker-compose, by running the flask app with Python, or with gunicorn as a systemd service (see gunicorn_config for instructions)

 # Docker Installation